Mendocino, California: 2000

-Of the 424 households 18.4% had children under the age of 18 living with them, 43.2% were married couples living together, 6.8% had a female householder with no husband present, and 47.9% were non-families.
-38.0% of households were one person and 15.6% were one person aged 65 or older.
-The average household size was 1.94 and the average family size was 2.51.

-The age distribution was 15.5% under the age of 18, 3.5% from 18 to 24, 20.6% from 25 to 44, 38.0% from 45 to 64, and 22.3% 65 or older.
-The median age was 51 years.
-For every 100 females, there were 78.0 males.
-For every 100 females age 18 and over, there were 75.3 males.

-The median household income was $44,107 and the median family income was $59,167.
+At the 2000 census, the median household income was $44,107 and the median family income was $59,167.
 Males had a median income of $41,667 versus $29,875 for females.
 The per capita income for the CDP was $29,348.
 About 6.3% of families and 13.3% of the population were below the poverty line, including 7.3% of those under age 18 and 17.8% of those age 65 or over.

 Economy

 Mendocino is home to a large number of hotels and bed and breakfasts.
 It has a downtown commercial district facing the ocean, with a number of art galleries, retail shops, lodging and restaurants.

 Mendocino is one of the many small California towns facing severe water scarcity.
 Many of the region's wells, the town's primary water source, have run dry, so water is being brought in by truck at a cost of 20 to 45 cents per gallon.
 There are concerns that towns and cities in the county will stop selling water to Mendocino altogether: Fort Bragg, a city 10 mi to the north, took this step in July 2021 because of concerns about their own water shortage.